 CBD oil acts as a reuptake inhibitor for anandamide, the endocannabinoid known as the “bliss molecule.”
 Reuptake inhibitors increase the available amount of neurotransmitters, and an increase in anandamide levels boosts the body’s production of adenosine.

 Studies are showing that CBD and acupuncture work very well together.
-When used in combination, they both boost the endocannabinoid system, enhancing the body’s own tools for combating disease and fighting a wide range of physical problems.
+When used in combination, they both boost the endocannabinoid system.
+In addition, they enhance the body’s own tools for combating disease and fighting a wide range of physical problems.

 Merging Ancient Theory and Modern Science

-Both the use of CBD oil and traditional Chinese medicine share a common objective – to create balance in the body’s functioning.
-What is currently called homeostasis was described by the ancients as the balance of yin and yang energies, conceived by the legendary Celestial Emperor Fu Hsi.
+Both the use of CBD oil and traditional Chinese medicine share a common objective.
+That is to create balance in the body’s functioning.
+The legendary Celestial Emperor Fu Hsi conceived what we currently call homeostasis.
+The ancients described this as the balance of yin and yang energies.

-The modern scientific explanation of healing through acupuncture is that the needles inserted into specific points in the body cause the nervous system to release the endocannabinoids needed for biochemical balance.
-When the inserted needles are turned, they open the flow of those chemicals through the meridians to break up blockages.
+The modern scientific explanation of healing through acupuncture claims that the needles inserted into specific points in the body cause the nervous system to release the endocannabinoid needed for biochemical balance.
+The inserted needles, when turned, open the flow of those chemicals through the meridians to break up blockages.

 Scientists have confirmed that CBD oil stimulates homeostasis in the endocannabinoid system by stimulating the activation of cannabinoids, which restore the balance in body functioning.
 And like acupuncture, it operates on the cellular level.

-Traditional Chinese medicine, a practice that has been in use for nearly 5,000 years, has always recognized the value of cannabis and considered it one of the 50 fundamental herbs for healing.
+Traditional Chinese medicine is a practice that has been in use for nearly 5,000 years.
+It has always recognized the value of cannabis and considered it one of the 50 fundamental herbs for healing.
 The Taoist goddess Ma Gu, associated with healing and the elixir of life, has a name made up of two common words in Chinese, ma (hemp) and gu (maiden).

-Acupuncture, a primary healing practice in Chinese medicine, predated knowledge of the endocannabinoid system, but works to release the endocannabinoid adenosine, important for pain management, using fine needles inserted under the skin.
+Acupuncture, a primary healing practice in Chinese medicine, predated knowledge of the endocannabinoid system.
+Acupuncture works to release the endocannabinoid adenosine, important for pain management, using fine needles inserted under the skin.